2020 UCS Human Service Summit — Build Our Housing Future

-The summit included a multi-sector panel discussion on why accessible housing choices matter, moderated by Steve Kraske, host of KCUR’s Up to Date.
+The Summit included a multi-sector panel discussion on housing, moderated by Steve Kraske, host of KCUR’s Up to Date.
 Panelists included:

 - Mayor Eric Mikkelson, City of Prairie Village

 - Dennis Strait, AIA, ASLA, NCARB, LEED AP - Principal at Gould Evans

 - Maria Zuluaga, The Zuluaga Real Estate Group

 - Will Ruder, Executive Vice President, Homebuilders Association of Greater Kansas City

 The panelists discussed a wide range of issues including how local municipalities can help lower the cost to build attainable housing; what role healthcare should have in responding to social issues that impact health—such as housing; what we are missing in our market that would help create more affordable options; and what the housing options are like for young professionals, seniors, young families, and the pool of what has become known as essential workers.